 For over 50 years the Wilton Bullet Vise has been the top of the line option in vise category of course Wilton has a full range of options including their more economically friendly line of Utility Vises.
 Recently Wilton brought that same toughness to a new line of indestructible B.A.S.H. hammers (Bad Ass Sledge Hammer).
 While the response to these hammers has been very positive there is still a large group of professional users not willing to invest the higher cost upfront for the BASH hammer.
 For those that got 1 BASH they continue to replace their wood or fiberglass handled sledges with these longer lasting and safer hammers.

-The big challenger for Wilton BASH hammers is getting people to try them in the first place which everyone’s willing to do if you give it to them for FREE.
+The big challenge for Wilton BASH hammers is getting people to try them in the first place which everyone’s willing to do if you give it to them for FREE.
 The solution, package their most popular BASH Hammer 4lb 20412($47) with their most popular Wilton Utility 6.5” Vise 11128($189) and sell the two as a packaged deal 11128BH($149) for less than the vise alone!
 This looks like the BASH hammer actually used in the video above to pound out the fuel tank.
 Continue reading →

 As cordless landscaping equipment become more powerful there have been many professionals who are very interested in ditching the gas engines and going cordless.
 Businesses and affluent customers want less noise and less emissions when the lawn care service is being performed.
 Operators also want less hassle and maintenance, just slapping the battery in and go.
 Of course the tools need to perform at professional level and until recently the battery landscaper tools were consumer grade at best.